 Congratulations to Maui Complex educators for completing The Quaglia Institute Facilitator Training.
 The QISVA team has truly enjoyed working with such a talented and passionate group of educators.
 We look forward to watching student voice continue to grow in the Maui Complex.
 The ten new trainers are: Benjamin Callahan, Christine Oshita, Danielle Tevis, Desiree Sides, Jennifer Rikert, Jill Schwindler, Juvy Ventura, Lauren Lott, Lori Yatsushiro, and Miki Kubo.

 Los Angeles Unified School District (LAUSD), California

-The Quaglia Schools of Action in LAUSD have shown great progress in their efforts to amplify student voice and aspirations and are prepared to meet the challenges that COVID-19 has brought about with emergency remote learning.
-To continue momentum in the area of student voice and aspirations, the Quaglia Institute will support Schools of Action in their efforts to grow and sustain this work in the online context and when schools transition back to learning in physical school buildings for the new academic year.
+The Quaglia Schools of Action in LAUSD have shown great progress in their efforts to amplify student voice and aspirations over the last year.
+To continue momentum in the area of student voice and aspirations, the Quaglia Institute will support Schools of Action in their efforts to grow and sustain this work as schools transition back to learning in physical school buildings for the new academic year.